AlexandreDecan/sismic/docs/format.rst

         action: print('Hello World!')

-An internal transition is a transition that does not declare a ``target``, implicitly meaning that its ``target`` is the state in which the transition is defined.
-When such a transition is processed, the parent state is not exited nor entered.
+An *internal transition* is a transition that does not declare a ``target``.

-Finally, to prevent trivial infinite loops on execution, an internal transition must either define an event or a guard.
+To prevent trivial infinite loops on execution, an internal transition **must** either define an event or define a guard.

 .. _yaml_example: